 Queens is on the rise as a dining destination.
 Talk of where to venture in the borough used to center on authentic Indian eats at Jackson Diner in Jackson Heights and full-throttle Thai at Sripraphai in Woodside.
-While both still shine, they now compete for buzz with many more options, including newer Asian spots like Mu Ramen in Long Island City and Bun-Ker Vietnamese in Ridgewood—former industrial neighborhoods that have increasingly become the domain of young artists who patronize innovative restaurants.
-Another such destination: Ridgewood's Houdini Kitchen Laboratory, which serves wood-fired pizza in a former brewery; the pizzeria's crazy-good toppings include rum-aged gorgonzola, Vidalia onions and raisins.
+While both still shine, they now compete for buzz with many more options, including newer Asian spots like Mu Ramen, dishing up Japanese noodles in Long Island City, and new-school pizza at Ridgewood's Houdini Kitchen Laboratory, which serves wood-fired pies in a former brewery; the pizzeria's crazy-good toppings include rum-aged gorgonzola, Vidalia onions and raisins.
 Hungry for seriously delicious barbecue?
 John Brown Smokehouse in Long Island City is the answer.
 LIC also has classics like Manducatis for grandma-style Italian dishes.
 Then there's Astoria, where Michael Psilakis creatively explores his Greek heritage at MP Taverna, putting out dishes like spicy lamb sausage dumplings and filet of sole stuffed with spinach, feta and dill.
-Outside of Greek fare, the neighborhood sports the Queens Kickshaw, which specializes in glorious grilled cheese and craft cider.
 Over the decades, waves of immigrants have fanned out across the borough, their diverse cuisines most easily explored by hopping on the 7 train.
-Disembark at 74th St.-Broadway for the fantastic Colombian fare by the Arepa Lady, or at the Junction Blvd. stop for bona fide Cuban at Rincon Criollo—or stay on board until 103rd St./Corona Plaza for Aztec-inspired Mexican at Tortilleria Nixtamal.
+Disembark at 74th St.-Broadway for the fantastic Colombian fare by the Arepa Lady, or at the Junction Boulevard stop for bona fide Cuban at Rincon Criollo—or stay on board until 103rd St./Corona Plaza for Aztec-inspired Mexican at Tortilleria Nixtamal.
 To see some Michelin-star winners and other leading lights in Queens, read on.

 5-48 49th Ave., 347-448-6040, Long Island City, Queens

-For its impressive posole, mole and chile relleno, Casa Enrique captured a star in Michelin's 2015 guide.
-The Long Island City restaurant was singled out for its “haute take on Mexican cuisine” that’s a “welcome blend of creativity and tradition.”
-The “haute” part comes courtesy of Cosme Aguilar, a French-trained chef from Mexico's southernmost state of Chiapas.
+For its impressive posole, mole and chile relleno, Casa Enrique has captured a star in Michelin's guide each year since 2015.
+The Long Island City restaurant was singled out for its "haute take on Mexican cuisine" that’s a "welcome blend of creativity and tradition."
+The "haute" part comes courtesy of Cosme Aguilar, a French-trained chef from Mexico's southernmost state of Chiapas.
 He and his brother Luis opened this sleek, contemporary hot spot in 2012 and got noticed almost immediately for superior tacos cradling slowly cooked brisket and complex, labor-intensive mole sauce saturating tender chicken breast.
 Kick things off with some fine tequila and chunky, jalapeño-laced guacamole, and finish with luscious, caramel-topped tres leche cake.

 135-58 Lefferts Blvd., 718-845-7587, Ozone Park, Queens